I2PC/docs/docs/Installation/Installations/index.rst

 .. note::

-   This list of libraries are required in standlone installation `<https://i2pc.github.io/docs/Installation/Requirements/index.html#dependencies-automatically-installed-via-scipion>`_
+   This list of libraries are required in standlone installation and you can install it in the Scipion eviroment if you consider`<https://i2pc.github.io/docs/Installation/Requirements/index.html#dependencies-automatically-installed-via-scipion>`_

 Installation
 """"""""""""""""""